jesseallison/diamonds_ELO/README.md

 - [ ] Create interface for poet to be able to choose different pairings
 - [ ] Create new portal for audience to find performance currently running
 - [ ] Update the /data/seeds/xxxx/seed.html files to whatever they need to be to load in the browser properly.
+  - right now index.html has an overlay which could function as the selection, then stay on page for audience, otherwise go to theater, poet, curious.
+Alternately, you could pull it out and make it its own page and the audience page its own thing.

 **Soon**
 - [x] Reformat parsing of corpus into ≈500 line segments